marriva/hcloud-k8s/README.md

 # hcloud-k8s

 Updated to use Centos 7 nodes with Kubernetes v1.18.5 and Calico Network Plugin.
-Hetzner Load Balancer beta is supported.
+Hetzner Load Balancer beta is [supported](https://github.com/hetznercloud/hcloud-cloud-controller-manager/pull/49).

 ## Guide
 Install a Kubernetes Cluster on Hetzner Cloud.
-The Playbook install a Master and Workers with Private Networking inclusive Cloud Controller Manager for Hetzner Cloud, Load Balancer and Failover IPs.
+The Playbook install a Master and Workers with Private Networking inclusive Cloud Controller Manager for Hetzner Cloud, Load Balancer and ~~Failover IPs~~.

 Tested Versions Kubernetes ~~v1.15.5~~ and ~~v1.16.2~~ and v1.18.6